Dromana - Safety Beach

 The Age Structure of Dromana - Safety Beach provides key insights into the level of demand for age based services and facilities such as child care.
 It is an indicator of Dromana - Safety Beach's residential role and function and how it is likely to change in the future.

 Service age groups divide the population into age categories that reflect typical life-stages.
 They indicate the level of demand for services that target people at different stages in life and how that demand is changing.

 Derived from the Census question:

-The major differences between the household incomes of Dromana - Safety Beach and Mornington Peninsula Shire were:
+The major differences between the age structure of Dromana - Safety Beach and Mornington Peninsula Shire were:

 - A larger percentage of 'Seniors (70 to 84)' (17.3% compared to 14.0%)